DIY/Hardware

 The DIY/Hardware sector has used GS1 product identifiers, barcodes and product information systems for many years.
 Merchants and suppliers understand the importance that these things have on improving procurement, supply chain and business processes.
 Customers are expecting to have richer, relevant, and trusted product information both in-store and online so they can make better, more informed purchase decisions.

-The National Product Catalogue - sharing quality product information seamlessly, efficiently.
+Share quality product information efficiently.

 Product information is entered into the NPC by a supplier where it is validated, stored, and maintained all in the one place.
 The same product data can be shared with any trading partner using the NPC – load data once and share with many.
-When product information changes, such as a price change, a supplier simply updates the information in the NPC and it will automatically flow through to their trading partner(s).

 Benefits of the National Product Catalogue